davidpdrsn/vim-spectacular/README.markdown

 - You can configure things like "if I'm in a rails app and this test file requires rails to be loaded run tests this way otherwise run them this way".
 - It remembers the last test file you ran and re-runs that if you switch to a non-test file.

+Other nice to have features

+- Configure how to run the test at the current line (if you framework supports it).
+- Integration with Tmux for sending output to other panes or sessions.
+- Reuse the same config across file types.

 ## Example configuration

 From within you vimrc you just call `spectacular#add_test_runner` to add another way to run test.
 It looks something like this: